Vyral/base-template/_posts/2018-05-08-how-do-we-help-buyers-through-the-due-diligence-period.md

 enclosure: >-
   https://s3.amazonaws.com/vyralmarketing/Rob+Ellis/Videos/2018/What+Happens+When+Your+Offer+Is+Accepted+-+Central+Ohio+Real+Estate+Agent.mp4
 pullquote: >-
-  My team and I are very hands on when we work with our clients, because we believe that communication is key.
+  My team and I are very hands-on when we work with our clients, because we believe that communication is key.
 enclosure_type: video/mp4
 enclosure_time: